#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing to learn when planting spring flowers, veggies, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted by climate.
-Find your zone on the USDA planting zone map and learn when to plant seeds.
+The first thing to learn when planting veggies, spring flowers, and other seeds is your planting zone.
+Every location in the U.S. and its territories is sorted into blocks by climate.
+Find your zone on the USDA zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

 The Mid-South is in Zones 7–9, with coastal regions being warmest and the zone number decreasing to an 8, then a 7 as you go up in elevation to the foothills of the Georgia mountains.
 Just check your planting zone, then consult the seed packet for the most accurate instructions for each plant.
-If you know you're in a micro-climate near a lake, wetland, or valley, zoom in on the USDA planting map for exact details down to street level.
+If you know you're in a micro-climate near a wetland, valley, or lake, zoom in on the USDA planting map for exact details down to street level.

 In balmy Zone 9 on the coast, you can begin planning and planting indoors in January if you'd like.
 Zones 8 and 7 generally have a slightly later recommendation for indoor starts.
 Cruciferous veggies and garden favorites, like cucumbers, peppers, and tomatoes, all do well when started inside your home.
-Greens like spinach, artichokes, and fragrant herbs, including oregano, basil, and parsley, also don't mind an early beginning.
+Greens like spinach, artichokes, and fragrant herbs, including basil, parsley, and oregano, also don't mind an early beginning.
 You can sow flower seeds and watch them mature under the grow lights, too.
-Whatever you choose to grow, tend them carefully and transplant them when the threat of frost is gone for the season.
+Whatever you choose to grow, tend them carefully and transplant them after the last frost.

 Start Seeds Indoors

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
-Mark where you planted the seeds with a plant tag or toothpick.
+Mark where you planted the seeds with a toothpick or plant tag.
+That way, you'll know where your seeds should pop up, and you can be sure they're not weeds.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.

 Sprouts

-When your seeds have sprouted but aren't ready to go outside yet, you can still prepare them for outdoor life.
+Prepare your seed sprouts for outdoor life while they're still indoors.
 These inch-tall micro-seedlings are fragile but resilient.
-Seedlings certainly don't get all this pampering in nature when they volunteer and grow wherever they please, so they can handle more than you think.
+Seedlings don't get all this pampering in nature when they volunteer and grow wherever they please, so they can handle more than you think.
 However, don't go overboard, as your sprouts are still babies.
-You can even use an oscillating floor fan on low to mimic the wind and strengthen their stems.
+You can even use an oscillating fan on low to mimic the wind and strengthen their stems.

 Harden Your Seedlings